 Operating expenses include exploration expenses, salaries and consulting fees, shareholder communication and marketing, travel, office and administrative costs, regulatory and professional fees.
 Variances in operating expenses over the previous quarters related to office and administrative costs, professional and consulting fees, which varied based upon the scope of each exploration season and as well as timing of financing activities.
-Moving forward over the next year, it is expected that monthly operating expenses will be approximately \$0.05 million, before considering certain one-time costs and optional marketing costs, as exploration activities will focus on the drilling programs.
+Moving forward over the next year, it is expected that monthly operating expenses will be approximately \$0.04 million, before considering certain one-time costs and optional marketing costs.